websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-structures-and-templates-by-using-the-rest-api.md

    }
 ```

 The Structure has a single Text field described in the `dataType` section under `contentStructureFields`.
 When you include more elements on the Structure, you can see additional sections under `contentStructureFields`.
-The following code shows the partial JSON output for a Structure with a Text (`"dataType" : "string"`) and Image fields (`"dataType" : "image"`):
+Below is the partial JSON output for a Structure with a Text (`"dataType" : "string"`) and Image fields (`"dataType" : "image"`):

 ```json
    {